Undoubtedly, your to-do list has been a valuable tool for your productivity.

 It is essential to pay more attention to the ones that appear frequently.

-Additionally, you should pay attention to varying requests that people send to you as well.
+Additionally, you should pay attention to requests that people send you.

 After noting these patterns, let’s see what’s next.